-- the consumer's AP disclosure consent (in the case of an accredited data recipient)
+- the consumer's authorisation (in the case of a data holder) - the consumer's AP disclosure consent (in the case of an accredited data recipient)

-Where the CDR data is or includes SR data, the primary data holder obtains the consumer's data holder, using the secondary data holder's relevant online service.
+Where the CDR data is or includes SR data, the primary data holder obtains the consumer's authorisation.
+The primary data holder then requests any SR data it needs from the secondary data holder, using the secondary data holder's relevant online service.
 The secondary data holder discloses the SR data to the primary data holder (if it chooses)

-The CDR participant sends the consumer's CDR data to the CDR principal $^{\![3]}$
+The CDR participant sends the consumer's CDR data to the CDR representative principal $^{[3]}$

-The CDR principal becomes an accredited data recipient for the consumer's CDR data
+The CDR representative principal becomes an accredited data recipient for the consumer's CDR data

-CDR principal (accredited data recipient) discloses the consumer's CDR data to the CDR representative in accordance with the earlier consent from the consumer
+CDR representative principal (accredited data recipient) discloses the consumer's CDR data to the CDR representative in accordance with the earlier consent from the consumer